vishnubob/pixace/README.md

 ## Predictions using the animal faces reformer model

-Before we can start to play with the model, first we need to download it.
+Before we can start to play with the animal faces model, we need to download it first.

 ```
 # This will download the model weights to a directory called model-weights